Rules and Regulations

 Replacements

-Players replacing dropouts on a team join the league with the game total of the player they are replacing.
+Players replacing dropouts on a team join must be

 3.3 Substitutions